< Go back to Minutes menu

 Hafren Water assisting with advice on silt and silt traps, regarding the effect on flooding, peak flows, etc. Plastic boons, wooden boons, their effectiveness, possible vandalism, the right look aesthetically, etc. are all being considered.

-A meeting with the Wades Trust is coming up, but the Group is waiting for detailed design proposals.
+A meeting with the Wade's Charity is coming up, but the Group is waiting for detailed design proposals.

 Funding, been turned down for 3 recent bids.